riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

 });
 {% endhighlight %}

-And with that Velocity is back working and we see our new tests are failing.
+And with that Velocity is back working and we see our new tests failing.

 <img src="../images/posts/meteor-client-testing-with-velocity-and-jasmine/step-4-fail-3.png" class="img-responsive" />